After Closing, Is the Seller Responsible for Any Repairs In Garland

 As a home buyer in Texas, it is critical to understand the sellers’ legal obligations for repairs after closing.
 This guide aims to help buyers understand these responsibilities.

 According to Texas law, sellers must disclose any known defects or issues with the property before closing.
-They are not, however, obligated to make any repairs unless specifically stated in the sales contract.
+However, they are not obligated to make any repairs unless specifically stated in the sales contract.

 Buyers should thoroughly inspect the property and negotiate any necessary repairs before closing.
 After closing, sellers have a limited timeframe to address agreed-upon repairs.

 Failure to do so may result in legal action.
-To avoid disputes or misunderstandings, both parties must carefully review and understand their rights and responsibilities regarding post-closing repairs.
+Both parties must carefully review and understand their rights and responsibilities regarding post-closing repairs to avoid disputes or misunderstandings.

-Examining The Fine Print: Debunking Myths About Seller Repair Responsibilities In Texas
+Examining The Fine Print: Disproving Myths About Seller Repair Responsibilities In Texas

-When purchasing a home in Texas, buyers should be aware of the seller’s responsibility for repairs after closing.
-Misconceptions abound about this subject, leading buyers to believe they have more or less responsibility than they actually do.
+Buyers should know the seller’s responsibility for repairs after closing when purchasing a home in Texas.
+Misconceptions abound about this subject, leading buyers to believe they have more or less responsibility than they do.

 Buyers must carefully read the fine print and dispel any myths about seller repair responsibilities in Texas.
 Contrary to popular belief, sellers are not always liable for all repairs that occur after the closing date.